 - a proprietary NaX+ cover that reduces spin but also enables greenside playability

-At the time of writing, the Velocity ball is available in white, but matte blue, green and orange colours will be rolled out later in 2022.
+The Velocity ball is available in white, matte blue, green and orange colours.

 Golfers can vouch for the huge distance of the Velocity, and the firm feel and control of the ball are also praised.
 However, the distance, low spin and firmness also cause it to suffer a little around the greens.

 The Wilson Zip is an outstanding value ball.
-It’s fast and low-spinning off the tee, it performs very nicely around the greens, it has a soft feel with low compression, and it’s very affordable, and it has plenty of social proof to back it up.
+It’s fast and low-spinning off the tee, it performs very nicely around the greens, it has a soft feel with low compression, it’s very affordable, and it has plenty of social proof to back it up.

 This ball has a compression rating of 50 and a two-piece construction that consists of: